aws-ia/taskcat/README.md

     tests:
       # The following test will test in both us-west-1 and us-east-1 using sample-cloudformation-input.json as inputs
       senario-1:
-        parameter_input: sample-cloudformation-input.json
         regions:
           - us-west-1
           - us-east-1
-        template_file: sample-cloudformation-project-withvpc.template
+        template_file: sample-cloudformation-project-novpc.template
+        parameter_input: sample-cloudformation-input-novpc.json
       # The following test will test in both all 4 region defined in the global region section using sample-cloudformation-input.json as inputs
           senario-all-regions:
-        parameter_input: sample-cloudformation-input.jsonon
+        parameter_input: sample-cloudformation-input-withvpc.json
         template_file: sample-cloudformation-project-withvpc.template

 #### Example of project directory structure
     sample-cloudformation-project/
     ├── LICENSE.txt
     ├── README.md
-    ├── ci
+    └── ci
-    │   └── config.yml <- This the config file that will hold all the test definitions │   └──  sample-cloudformation-input.json <-  This file contain input that will pass in during stack creation (See auto parms for more info)
+       ├── config.yml <- This the config file that will hold all the test definitions ├──  sample-cloudformation-input-novpc.json <-  This file contain input that will pass in during stack creation [vpc version] (See auto parms for more info)
+       ├──  sample-cloudformation-input-withvpc.json <-  This file contain input that will pass in during stack creation [no-vpc version](See auto parms for more info)
        ├── scripts
        │   └── userdata.sh <- If you have userdata scripts you can load then in the scripts directory ├── submodules  <- If you have git submodules you can load them in the submodules directory │   └── quickstart-aws-vpc
        │       └── templates
        │           └── aws-vpc.template
        └── templates
            ├── sample-cloudformation-project-novpc.template
            └── sample-cloudformation-project-withvpc.template <- Second version on template that will create a vpc with the worklo    ad

 ### Step 2 Building a json input file